cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 #### Remote from Git

-To load the default branch of the template from GitHub:
+To load the default branch of the module from GitHub:

 ```python
 load("github.com/cirrus-modules/golang", "task", "container")